Hakimbek/my-spring-framework-notes/2_Dependency_Injection/README.md

 - *to configure the object*
 - *to assemble the dependencies between the objects*

+The container gets its instructions on what objects to instantiate, configure, and assemble by reading the configuration metadata provided.
+The configuration metadata can be represented either by XML, Java annotations, or Java code.

 ### There are two types of IoC containers.
 They are:
 - **BeanFactory**
 - **ApplicationContext**